Curriculum Vitae

 Modeling the Emergence of Neural Network Dysfunction in Rett Syndrome with Mosaic Organoids (Revised)

-CSHL Development and 3D Modeling of the Brain Cold Spring Harbor, NY, 2022 Modeling the Emergence of Neural Network Dysfunction in Rett Syndrome with Mosaic Organoids
+CSHL Development and 3D Modeling of the Brain CSH, NY, 2022 Modeling the Emergence of Neural Network Dysfunction in Rett Syndrome with Mosaic Organoids

 UCLA JSEI Vision Science Retreat Lake Arrowhead, CA, 2019 The Requirement of Kinesin-2 in Basal Body Translocation